Monique diMattina

-Monique diMattina is an Australian jazz pianist, singer and composer.
+Monique diMattina is an Australian singer-songwriter, performer and playwright. diMattina wrote the book, music and lyrics to STELLA: A New Australian Musical on the life of Australian author Stella Miles Franklin. diMattina has released six studio albums and one live album, including Nola's ark (New Orleans), Live at the 55 (NYC), Everybody Loves Somebody (Melbourne) and three solo piano albums.

-DiMattina composes and performs in a range of genres encompassing jazz roots, country, blues, classical and other contemporary styles.
+diMattina composes and performs in a range of genres encompassing jazz roots, country, blues, neo-classical and contemporary styles.

 Personal life and education

-DiMattina grew up in Melbourne, Australia, from Italian and English convict heritage.
+diMattina grew up in Melbourne, Australia.

 She studied law at the University of Melbourne before taking up jazz piano and composition at Victorian College of the Arts, focussing her masters thesis on pianist Wynton Kelly.

-DiMattina lives in Melbourne with her two daughters, She teaches at the Melbourne Conservatorium of Music and Monash University.
+diMattina lives in Melbourne with her two daughters.
+She teaches at the Melbourne Conservatorium of Music and Monash University.